our Case

 Chancey v.
 Illinois State Board of Elections

-Enacted in May 2022, House Bill 0716 says any independent expenditure committee to support or oppose a judicial candidate “may not accept contributions from any single person in a cumulative amount that exceeds $500,000 in any election cycle.”
-It also requires that any amount received that exceeds $500,000 must be immediately forwarded to the State Treasurer who will deposit the funds into the State Treasury.
-Only committees for judicial candidates are restricted by Illinois law.
-Similar groups established to support any other candidate may receive an unlimited amount of money from any person.
+Senate Bill 536, enacted in November 2021, prohibited candidates for Supreme Court, Appellate Court, or Circuit Court from accepting “contributions from any out-of-state person.”
+House Bill 0716, enacted in May 2022, said any independent expenditure committee to support or oppose a judicial candidate “may not accept contributions from any single person in a cumulative amount that exceeds $500,000 in any election cycle.”
+It also required that any amount received that exceeded $500,000 must be immediately forwarded to the State Treasurer who would deposit the funds into the State Treasury.

 Jeffrey Schwab